rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/01_metric_creation/index.md

 [Java: Supported libraries, frameworks, application servers, and JVMs](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#supported-libraries-frameworks-application-servers-and-jvms)

-Naviate to the Metric Explorer and search for `process.runtime` to see the metrics that are provided out of the box in our usecase.
+To see the metrics that are provided out of the box in our usecase naviate to the Metric Explorer and search for `process.runtime`.

 ![Settings](../../../assets/images/03-01-metric_process_runtime.png)